saVmc/Accord/README.md

 # Accord – A Social Networking App for Students

-Hi 👋 welcome to the mess of my project
+Hi 👋 welcome to the mess of my project!

-- [disclaimer](PLSREADME.md): citing used online resources

-Feel free to create your own users / play around, but here's some sample accounts to test I haven't populated much data (like messages between users) apart from these accounts TEST STUDENT USER: **student@test.com** | `test`
-TEST TEACHER USER: **teacher@test.com** | `test`

 ## Table of Contents!